 54. Magnets you don’t use – Unclutter your fridge surface.

-55. Plastic containers with no lid – Safe yourself the misery of searching every time.
+55. Plastic containers with no lid – Save yourself the misery of searching every time.

 Related posts: Create a Minimalist Pantry